NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 # Recent Changes

+### December 30, 2014

+-   Fixed issue performing search queries.
+-   At bottom is Statistics information on leftmost tab, added new button for showing additional statistics.
+These statistics take longer to compute so are not shown by default.

 ### December 4, 2014

 -   In NLR, LIDAR, and Tracks tabs, now displaying both UTC and ET of